moisseev/rspamd-D3Pie/README.md

 **D3Pie**(_id_[, _options_])
 is the chart constructor, which takes two parameters.

 The first parameter is the **ID string** - must match an existing HTML element's `id` attribute.
-The ID must only contain alphanumeric characters, hyphens (`-`), and underscores (`_`).
-Special characters like dots, colons, brackets, or spaces are not allowed as they cause issues with CSS selectors.
+The ID must start with a letter, underscore, or hyphen, and contain only alphanumeric characters, hyphens (`-`), and underscores (`_`).
+Special characters and leading digits are not allowed as they cause issues with CSS selectors.

 The second parameter is an _options_ hash object.